-Stroll along the beaches of the Semiahmoo Spit, with the amazing view of Drayton Harbor and Semiahmoo Bay on either sides.
+Stroll along the beaches of the Semiahmoo Spit, with the amazing view of Drayton Harbor and Semiahmoo Bay on either side.
 The spit runs approximately 1.25 miles and is home to Semiahmoo Park and wildlife of all types!
-Be sure to check out the seasonal cannery museum if you’re there when its open.
+Be sure to check out the seasonal cannery museum if you’re there when it’s open.

-Semiahmoo Park is a clean and a very well maintained park for all ages.
+Semiahmoo Park is a clean and very well-maintained park for all ages.
 It has a number of designated fire rings to enjoy some s’mores with your friends.

 What is missing from the list?
 Leave a comment below.